 A CEO oversees an entire organization.
 They are responsible for evaluating the job performance of other executives and making key business decisions.
 They typically hold the most responsibilities in a company.
 CEOs often need an MBA.

 Chief Executive Officer$159,000

 - Sustainability Consultant

-Sustainability consultants make an organization’s operations more efficient and environmentally friendly, which can boost a company’s revenues and overall reputation with the public.
-Many focus on the environmental impact of manufacturing and shipping processes by managing waste and minimizing energy consumption.
-Most sustainability consultants have a degree in a field related to environmental management or business.
+Sustainability consultants make an organization's operations more efficient and environmentally friendly, which can boost a company's revenue and reputation with the public.
+Some of these workers focus on the environmental impact of manufacturing and shipping processes by managing waste and minimizing energy consumption.
+Most sustainability consultants hold a degree in a field related to environmental management or business.

 - Sustainability Manager

-Sustainability managers optimize their organization’s waste and energy consumption, improve efficiency, and implement sustainable operations.
-Some also serve as company representatives for partnerships with government agencies and nongovernmental organizations.
+Sustainability managers optimize their organization's waste and energy consumption, improve efficiency, and implement sustainable operations.
+Some also serve as company representatives in partnerships with government agencies and non-government organizations.
 The job requires a blend of sales, marketing, and public relations skills.

 - Sustainability Director

 Sustainability directors create company policies and initiatives that promote efficient and environmentally friendly operations.
-Reducing an organization’s energy consumption and environmental impact can represent significant financial investments, and directors often must work within a prescribed budget.
-Many employers prefer to hire sustainability directors with a master’s degree.
+Reducing an organization's energy consumption and environmental impact typically requires a significant financial investment, so directors must often work within a prescribed budget.
+Many employers prefer to hire sustainability directors with a master's degree.

 - International Sales Manager